 Lyneer's primary sources of liquidity have historically been cash generated from operations and borrowings under its revolving credit agreement (the "Revolver").
 Lyneer's primary uses of cash are payments to engagement personnel, corporate personnel, related payroll costs and liabilities, operating expenses, capital expenditures, cash interest, cash taxes, and contingent consideration and debt payments.
-Subject to Lyneer's ability to refinance its existing indebtedness as described below, Lyneer believes that the cash generated from operations, together with the borrowing availability under the Revolver or under any revolving credit facility that Lyneer may enter into to replace the Revolver, would be sufficient to meet its normal working capital needs for at least the next 12 months, including investments made, and expenses incurred, in connection with opening new markets throughout the next year.
+Lyneer believes that the cash generated from operations, together with the borrowing availability under the Revolver or under any revolving credit facility that Lyneer may enter into to replace the Revolver, will be sufficient to meet its normal working capital needs for at least the next 12 months, including investments made, and expenses incurred, in connection with opening new markets throughout the next year.
 Lyneer's ability to continue to fund these items may be affected by general economic, competitive and other factors, many of which are outside of Lyneer's control.
 If Lyneer's future cash flow from operations and other capital resources are insufficient to fund its liquidity needs, Lyneer may be forced to obtain additional debt or equity capital or refinance all or a portion of its debt.

-While Lyneer believes it has sufficient liquidity and capital resources to meet its current operating requirements and expansion plans, Lyneer may elect to pursue additional growth opportunities within the next year that could require additional debt or equity financing for such purposes.
+While Lyneer believes it has sufficient liquidity and capital resources to meet its current operating requirements and expansion plans, Lyneer may elect to pursue additional growth opportunities within the next year that could require additional debt or equity financing.
 If Lyneer is unable to secure additional financing at favorable terms in order to pursue such additional growth opportunities, its ability to pursue such opportunities could be materially adversely affected.